arunsubk/readDocCurrProj/currProj.rst

 **Objectives:**
 - increase Sample size to 1500 (updated in the PairsTable_ above)
-- Analyze the **normal** to get a sense of the variations.
+- Analyze the **normal** class to get a sense of the variations.
 Images below: NOTE point below:

   - Please right-click and View Image to expand for a closer look
   - Each row is mostly a single class.
 Sometimes overflowing to the next row.